I'm not one of these people.

 Apparently someone decided that he needed to get some action but very little thought or planning was actually put into how they could feasibly make this happen.
 Why Wesley?
 Well, Cordelia had a demon pregnancy from her last boyfriend in season one and she meets Groosalugg towards the end of this season, Angel spends most of the season in his weird thing with Darla, and Gunn spends all his time prior to his feelings for Fred being in the Katniss mentality: "Survival is more important than anything.
 Relationships complicate things."

 Now let me say a word on one night stands in Buffyverse.
 Buffy and Angel are two shows that I always felt accurately portrayed the amount of sexual partners normal people have where there are so many shows that exaggerate it or underplay it as a character flaw.
-These shows also acknowledge that everyone is not capable of casual sex and none of them seem to have casual sex with a stranger aside from Faith who has a whole tool shed of problems.
+These shows also acknowledge that everyone is not capable of casual sex and none of them seem to have casual sex with a stranger aside from Faith who has her reasons that I discuss a bit below.
 The fact is, most of the characters are monogamists and even when characters have fuck buddies (i.e. Buffy/Spike and Wesley/Lilah) it ends up turning into a relationship anyway.
 There were six one night stands I could think of and only one is not filled with regret (Gunn/Gwen, which is really just the most altruistic sex ever and I was hoping it would turn into a thing).

 This is why I find it insanely odd and unnecessary that there is a scene in 2.5 "Dear Boy" where Angel is saying that he can smell things on people and he notes that yesterday Wesley had sex with a bleach blonde.
 Cordelia's surprise speaks for the audience.

 I'm sure the only logic that went into this scene was that it would be funny because it kind of doesn't make sense for the character.
-If I compare Wesley to Faith for a moment, they are both pretty damaged people but Faith is sleeping around pretty much because she needs validation and wants release but isn't really capable of normal relationships.
+If I compare Wesley to Faith for a moment (since they do have more in common than people seem to realize), they are both pretty damaged people but Faith is sleeping around pretty much because she wants release and a way to forget her life and, as such, isn't really capable of normal relationships.
 Wesley, from what we can see later on, is completely capable of relationships and, when it comes to women he really likes, is generally unsure how to go about things.
 These facts make this come off as a forced little side note and completely out of character.

 The next episode 2.6 "Guise Will Be Guise" throws another curve ball but this one is handled ever so slightly better.
 I like to believe that whoever wrote the line from the previous episode inspired another writer to come in and try to do damage control.
 You can't fix what was said unfortunately, but you can put forth the same idea in a more character-appropriate way.
 In this episode Wesley pretends to be Angel and is assigned to watch over the daughter of a rich magic dealer.
 The daughter, Virgina Bryce, and Wesley end up really hitting it off.
 Wesley has false confidence from pretending to be Angel and Virginia is lonely and goes after people who work for her dad.
 Them getting together was really just a matter of the right situation.
 Maybe they bonded over having awful fathers?
 In spite of my doubts here, truthfully this is all phenomenally more sensible than whatever that was in the previous episode.